Where to Stay in Newfoundland This Summer

 Whale watch from bed

-My cousin Rhonda has owned her vacation home in Witless Bay for some time now, but has only recently starting renting it out as an Airbnb, so we jumped at the chance to stay there over the May long weekend.
-The gorgeous historic home overlooks the bay and you can even whale watch from the master bedroom, or the giant clawfoot tub for that matter.
+My cousin Rhonda has owned her vacation home in Witless Bay for some time now but has only recently started renting it out as an Airbnb, so we jumped at the chance to stay there over the May long weekend.
+The gorgeous historic home overlooks the bay and you can even whale watch from the master bedroom or the giant clawfoot tub for that matter.
 This Witless Bay Historic Home is perfect for a group of people to escape St. John’s easily (its only about 40 minutes from the city).
 Read about our long weekend stay in May here.

 Stay in bed all day at Alt Hotel St. John’s

-The shiny new Alt Hotel St. John’s hotel is right downtown with fantastic views of the narrows and award-winning neighbours — Raymond’s is right next door.
+The shiny new Alt Hotel St. John’s is right downtown with fantastic views of the narrows and award-winning neighbours — Raymond’s is right next door (plus there’s about to be a buzzworthy new restaurant in the lobby, check out the details on Terre here).
 Pristine guestrooms have high-tech amenities, great coffee and no check out time, yea you heard right, you get to sleep in as late as you want!
 Check out my staycation at the Alt Hotel St. John’s.

 Hike, eat sleep at Skerwink Hostel

 Skerwink Hostel in Trinity East is the first hostel I’ve stayed at in Newfoundland, but it certainly won’t be the last.
 Martha and Gavin make guests feel at home within walking distance of some of the best hiking in the province — the hostel is named after Skerwink Trail — as well as Port Rexton Brewery.
 Since we stayed there last fall (read about our stay at Skerwink Hostel here) they’ve added two more bathrooms and washrooms so there’s no waiting for the shower after a big hike.